HorvathLab/NGS/RNA2DNAlign/docs/AnnotationFiles.md

 the RNA2DNAlign/data directory in the file: `DARNED_hg19.txt`.
 The annotation file can be used as provided.

-2. DARNED loci can be downloaded for another organism or assembly as follows:
+2. DARNED loci can be downloaded for another assembly as follows:
     * Download the DARNED loci:
     ```
     http://darned.ucc.ie/static/downloads/hg19.txt